-NOMAD is a European Centre of Excellence developing a Materials Encyclopaedia and advanced tools for Big-Data Analytics to facilitate the discovery, creation and utilisation of new materials.
+NOMAD is a European Centre of Excellence developing a Materials Encyclopaedia and advanced tools for Big-Data Analytics that will facilitate the discovery, creation and utilisation of new materials.
 The Centre is Coordinated by Prof. Scheffler of the Max Planck Society’s Fritz Haber Institute in Berlin, and includes physicists, chemists, computer scientists, materials scientists from seven other leading materials science centres plus four super-computing centres.
-Pintail will provide administrative support to the project Coordinator, as well as contribute exploitation and dissemination expertise.
+Pintail provides administrative support to the project Coordinator, as well as contributing exploitation and dissemination expertise.

 AutostemProduction line for stem cell manufacture

 AUTOSTEM is developing a closed, automated, sterile pipeline for largescale production of therapeutic stem cells.
 This will enable lower-cost, higher-quality and more consistent stem cells to be produced, ultimately helping patients to benefit from new stem cell therapies.
 Pintail joined the team at the proposal stage and is now a partner, providing support to the Coordinator Dr Mary Murphy (NUIG) in respect of project management, dissemination and exploitation.

 DEXLIFEDiet Exercise and Life